Questions & Answers

 Unfortunately, we’re unable to provide access to the study medication once your participation has ended.
 The medicine has not yet been studied (in either humans or animals) beyond 13 weeks of dosing, and so we would not have Ethics Committee approval to proceed beyond this timeframe.

 You can participate in the study; however, this participation will obviously be subject to the relevant Covid-19 border restrictions between your state and whichever site you choose.

 Flexibility has been built into the study protocol and supporting structures to allow for continued subject participation during the Covid-19 pandemic.
 However, to ensure the integrity of the study, there are a number of study visits where it is critical that on site attendance occur.
 If you live interstate, you will need to consider the effect that state-based lockdowns may have on your ability to participate and travel.

 Attending the clinic for the consenting and screening visits are not reimbursable.
 It’s important to note that any costs incurred to attend these visits will be at cost to you.
 However, if your child is subsequently deemed eligible after the screening period, you may retrospectively apply for reimbursement of any out-of-pocket costs incurred during the screening phase.

 Having the COVID-19 vaccine does not affect your child’s eligibility to participate in this study.
 Nor is it an issue if received part-way through the study.
-We’d advise having the vaccination ahead of participation in the trial to avoid any confusion in side effects.
+We’d advise having the vaccination ahead of participation in the trial to avoid any potential confusion over side effects.
 The study team will record any vaccines or medications that have been received during the treatment period.